AlpakkaKapybaraMarmota

 Does it vibrate?¶

-Not yet, but we also want implement vibration soon.
+Not yet, but we also want implement vibration in the future.
 The Xinput protocol supports vibration, but we still have to test different vibration motors.

 Are the triggers analog?¶